elasticio/elasticio.github.io/content/_getting-started/first-flow.md

 ![](/assets/img/getting-started/creating-basic-flow/Screenshot_1.png)

-This brings you to *Flow management page*.
+This brings you to *Designer* page.
 Let's start with naming your Flow, which is optional, and adding the initial trigger:

 ![](/assets/img/getting-started/creating-basic-flow/Screenshot_4.png)